 • In quality e.g. test reports from an accredited laboratory

-• For the part of social responsibility, the company must e.g. mapped and made risk assessments on the subcontractor chain.
+• For the part of responsible supply chain , the company must for example have mapped and made risk assessments in the supply chain.

-All approved products are on this website www.mobelfakta.se.
+All approved products are published on www.mobelfakta.se.
 You can search by name, producer or declaration number.
 You get a picture of the product and can see the validity period of the label.

 Requirements and verification methods are science-based and are developed in an open and broad stakeholder dialogue with our network and a criteria council with buyers, manufacturers, researchers, academia, architects and technical experts.

 Everyone has access to the requirements and verification methods free of charge at www.mobelfakta.se

 Möbelfakta's requirements are developed through the influence of both authorities, academia, the regulatory body and the furniture industry.
 Requirements and verification methods are continuously developed to meet new sustainability challenges and technology development.

 Requirements that can be verified by an independent party